A story, a fictional work or any literature is based on a theme, a plot, a setting and a mood that makes the story running.

 What is Tone?

-The tone of a literature is how the work is written and progresses, it is the atmosphere in which the story has been set up.
+The tone of literature is how the work is written and progresses; it is the atmosphere in which the story has been set up.

-The tone of most of the works can be identified or understood by the diction and details and use of words.
-The author may set up a story in a positive tone, a negative tone of a neutral tone.
+The tone of most of the works can be identified or understood by the diction and details, and use of words.
+The author may set up a story in a positive, negative, or neutral tone.

 What is Mood?

-The mood is an emotional or mental state that a person is able to feel while reading the story or any fictional work.
+The mood is a person’s emotional or mental state while reading a story or any fictional work.

-The mood of the story is the emotion that the author conveys and the reader perceives, however, it is mostly dependent on the perspective of the reader.
+The story’s mood is the emotion the author conveys and the reader perceives; however, it mostly depends on the reader’s perspective.

-The tone of the literary work can be identified or understood by the plot or setting, characters, dialogues and diction of any story.
+The tone of the literary work can be identified or understood by any story’s plot or setting, characters, dialogues, and diction.

 Main Differences Between Tone and Mood

-- Some examples of the tones followed in stories are seriousness, amusing, humorous, irony, suspicion, etc, on the other hand, the examples of the moods in the story are happiness, anger, pity, jealousy, etc.
+- Some examples of the tones followed in stories are seriousness, amusement, humor, irony, suspicion, etc.; on the other hand, the moods in the story are happiness, anger, pity, jealousy, etc.